ingridbgr/ingridbgr/README.md

 <h2> About me </h2>

-🤖 I’m a Brazilian Fullstack Developer that loves codes in python and all the Javascript frameworks and libraries <br>
+🤖 I’m a Brazilian Fullstack Developer that loves codes in python and all the Javascript frameworks and libraries (particularly React) <br>
-🌱 I’m currently learning GO language and Docker - YOLO right? <br>
+🌱 I’m currently learning typescript and Docker - YOLO right? <br>
 👾 Besides code I love to spend my time painting acquarelas and playing video game and table RPG 🧝‍♀️ <br>
 📱 I also dedicate some of my spare time to help Brazilian people to start in the code world by giving tips and advices on my instagram <a href="https://www.instagram.com/in.codes/">@in.codes</a> (check it out!) <br>